apollographql/apollo-kotlin/ROADMAP.md

 ## `dev-3x` branch (versions 3.x)

 `dev-3x` is the branch for the next major version of Apollo Android.
 Most of the changes listed below will require breaking changes and will land in `dev-3x`.
-The current target is to get a feature complete alpha release `3.0.0-alpha1` by the end of 2020.
-Including:
+The current target is to get a `3.0.0-alpha1` by the end of 2020 including:

 - **Fragments as interfaces** (#1854): As of today, GraphQL fragments are generated as separate classes.
 While this works well, accessing fragments is verbose: `hero.fragments.humanDetails?.homePlanet`.
 Having fragments generated as interface will make the code more concise: `(hero as?
 Human)?.homePlanet`, possibly `hero.homePlanet` if the type condition is always verified.